samaid/mcpi/README.md

 # MCPI - Monte Carlo estimation of Pi using numpy, numba, dpnp, numba-dpex

 This is a "Hello, World" application in Monte Carlo methods.
 It stresses random number generation along with some other math required for implementation of the Acceptance-Rejection technique.

+For details please refer to [Wikipedia](https://en.wikipedia.org/wiki/Monte_Carlo_method)

 ## How to run